New York Motorcycle Accident Lawyer

 - Loss of quality of life

 - Other non-economic costs that might apply to a case

 - Punitive or exemplary damages in cases of gross negligence or intentional harm

-If a loved one lost his or her life in a New York motorcycle accident, surviving family members might be able to take legal action against the at-fault party, depending on their relationship with the deceased.
+If a loved one lost their life in a New York motorcycle accident, surviving family members might take legal action against the at-fault party, depending on their relationship with the deceased.
 Your attorney can answer any questions about your eligibility for filing a wrongful death lawsuit and what the best course of action is for you and your family.